 As more information becomes available about the Equifax data breach, many consumers have questions relating to how it affects them — and their credit — personally.

 The Atlanta-based credit reporting agency recently announced that as many as 143 million people were exposed when hackers exploited a website application to access protected files earlier this year.
-Equifax, one of three main cogs in the U.S. lending industry, waited six weeks to tell the public, leading to outrage and calls for class-action lawsuits.
+Equifax, one of three main cogs in the U.S. lending industry, waited at least six weeks to tell the public, leading to outrage and calls for class-action lawsuits.

 Where to go to find out if your information was exposed in the Equifax data breach